WeblateOrg/weblate/docs/admin/access.rst

    If the invited user missed the validity of the invitation, they can set their password using invited e-mail address in the password reset form as the account is created already.

-.. versionadded:: 3.11

-  It is possible to resend the e-mail for user invitations (invalidating any previously sent invitation).

 The same kind of invitations are available site-wide from the :ref:`management interface <management-interface>` on the :guilabel:`Users` tab.